katzurki/Telegram-empowerifier/README.md

 # Telegram-self-bot-for-fancy-stuff

-This is basically your regular telegram-cli with a Lua script that takes care of things.
-In its current revision it does two things:
+This is basically your regular telegram-cli (tdcli) with a Lua script on top that takes care of things for you quickly and translaprently.
+You cannot interact with the bot until you write code for it.

+In its current revision it does these things:

 <h3><b>1.
 Pseudo Undelete capability.</b></h3>